JieqiongorJoana/SF-Bay-Area-Bike-Sharing-Data/index.md

     It’s a final test prediction performance.
     Instantiate a RandomForestRegressor object with the best parameters of random search, fit the model and then predict.
 Our test score improved to 1.28 from 1.32 CV mean.

-    ### Conclusion four: The hold out test score is 1.28
+Conclusion four: The hold out test score is 1.28

 ### Net rates dataframe
 Since we already obtained the differences of departures and arrivals for each hour, we could create a net rates dataframes.
 This dataframe clearly shows the net change of each station per hour.

+    Conclusion Five: Our model performance decreased to 2.96 on prediction of the net rate change.

 ![Cumulative Importances](https://user-images.githubusercontent.com/75310566/167588850-a3f32c32-c15f-41e0-ae51-1f5b02b07ceb.png)